jamii/focus/README.md

 Status:

 * mobile-nixos installed but no config.nix yet
-* local build is broken (X BadWindow) but worker earlier
+* local build is broken (X BadWindow) but worked earlier
 * cross build seems to work but need to copy over .so
 * focus build works
 * why is drag laggy?